kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     +-------+----------------------------+----------------------------------------------+----+-----------+
     14 rows in set (0.00 sec)

 It's true, you can do much with `grep` and `awk` and `sed` as well, but it doesn't come as naturally and much isn't possible at all.
-There's a reason why relational databases exist and if you have one at your disposal, you will most probably take advantage of it.
+There's a reason why relational databases exist, and if you have one at your disposal, you will most probably take advantage of it.

 Looking at these numbers, it is obvious that there are 2 lines which stand out by the `time` value: